UrosAleksandrovic/eazy-template/README.md

     textBuilder.UseTextEvaluatorConfig(cfg =>
     {
-        cfg.UseTypeResolver(value => ((bool)value) ?
+        cfg.UseTypeResolver<bool>(value => value ?
 "Yes" : "No");
+        cfg.UseTypeResolver<DateTime>(value => value.ToString("dd/MMM/yyyy z"));
     });

     textBuilder.UseParametersConfiguration(cfg =>
     {
         cfg.UseOpeningAndClosingRegex(@"\(\(\(",@"\)\)\)");
+        cfg.UseEmptyStringForUnKnownProperties();
     });
 ```
-In the code example above, textBuilder is configured to handle boolean type of properties in a certain way.
-By default, ToString() is called any property that is in a text template.
+In the code example above, textBuilder is configured to handle boolean type properties in a certain way.
+By default, ToString() is called on any property that is in a text template.

 Another configuration is for opening and closing regex, used to find parameters in the text.
 By default, parameters are opened with **[[[** and closed with **]]]** but as the example shows, this is configurable to anything really. ex. **(((** and **)))**